TheOutOfEquilibriumGroup/TheOutOfEquilibriumGroup.github.io/research.md

 # Research

 The Out of Equilibrium Group @ UML
 The Out of Equilibrium Group at the University of Massachusetts Lowell explores the physics and mathematics of systems driven far from equilibrium.
-We study how complexity, fluctuations, and information processing emerge across different scales — from quantum materials and active matter to machine learning and algorithmic dynamics.
+We study how complexity, fluctuations, and information processing emerge across different scales, from quantum materials and active matter to machine learning and algorithmic dynamics.

 Our research branches across several interconnected themes: